 My main academic interests are in education and technology.
 I am fortunate to teach on two online, distance learning, postgraduate programmes about education at the University of Edinburgh.
-In my primary role, I have been an Academic Coordinator on the MSc in Clinical Education, which I have taught on since March, 2014.
+In my primary role, I am Deputy Programme Director of the MSc in Clinical Education, which I have taught on since March, 2014.
 This role involves development of an online, distance-learning curriculum, as well as teaching, assessment, student support and dissertation supervision of a wide range of healthcare professionals – including doctors, nurses, pharmacists and other allied health professionals – involved in undergraduate and postgraduate education.
 Specifically, I have been the course organiser for the following courses: Principles of Teaching and Learning; Assessment, Examination and Standard Setting; The Curriculum; Dissertation; and Current Issues.
 I am also a part-time member of the MSc in Digital Education (formerly the MSc in E-learning) programme team, mostly teaching on the Assessment, Learning and Digital Education course.
 I am also director of the Edinburgh Summer School in Clinical Education, a week-long, intensive training course where clinical educators from around the world come to learn about teaching and learning, curriculum design and assessment.
 In October 2017, I led a two day workshop on assessment, feedback and the design of objective structured clinical assessments (OSCEs) at Poznan University of Medical Sciences.

 Before taking up my current post, I was e-learning Coordinator for Clinical Psychology in the School of Health in Social Science at the University of Edinburgh.
 In this role, I was involved in the design of curricula for a number of distance and blended learning postgraduate courses at MSc and Doctoral level, since early 2007.
 This included developing module-specific and programme-wide online learning strategies in collaboration with academic staff and external, NHS-based stakeholders.
 My responsibilities included educating staff about e-learning and its potential benefits; providing guidance on innovative teaching methods and online learning principles; and advising subject experts (lecturers and clinical tutors) on the suitability of materials for online learning environments.